bdetwiler/draft-detecting-unwanted-location-trackers/draft-detecting-unwanted-location-trackers.md

 A registry which maps [Product Data](#product-data) to an affiliated URL which will decrypt the identifier payload and return the identifier value
 SHALL be available for platforms to reference, as defined in {{product-data-registry}}.
 This URL MUST return a response which can be rendered by an HTML view.
 The arguments sent to this URL SHALL match those that are defined in {{table-sn-payload-over-bt}}.
-Security considerations are discussed in {{sn-lookup-security}}.
+Security considerations are discussed in {{info-lookup-security}}.

 ### Identifer over NFC
 For those accessories that support identifier retrieval over NFC, an associated accessory SHALL advertise a URL which SHALL decrypt the identifier payload and return the identifier of the accessory in a form that can be rendered in the platform's HTML view.

-The encrypted serial number when in associated state SHALL be an argument passed to this URL and it is REQUIRED that any metadata passed be non-identifiable.
+The encrypted identifier when in associated state SHALL be an argument passed to this URL and it is REQUIRED that any metadata passed be non-identifiable.

 ## Owner registry